Safely Working with Gas Discharge Lamps and

 lighting.
 The combination of high efficiency, long life, desirable spectral

-characteristics, small size, and solid state reliability should result in
+characteristics, small size, and solid state reliability should result in many

-capability addresses one of the major drawbacks of small HID lamps.
+addresses one of the major drawbacks of small HID lamps.

 If you have some time and money to spare: